philbowles/h4plugins/docs/ccc.md

 If you put in a Serial speed, make sure your monitor matches and you will see any output messages.

-Next is the size of the H4 queue.
-Until you become more expert. just leave it at 10.
+Next is the size of the H4 queue. `H4_Q_CAPACITY` is just a system-wide default value, currently 10.
+Some features or techniques may need  bigger queue, you will be told about those when necessary.
+Until you become more expert. just leave it as it is.

 Finally, if you are ready to deploy your app "in the wild" and you will never "talk" to it with a serial cable again, stopping the Serial message handler will improve the performance quite a lot: saying 'true' here says, *"Yes, I want to stop the serial handler, there's no point in wasting machine cycles!*" Until then, and all the time while testing, leave it at 'false' meaning  *"I do **not** want to stop talking to my MCU!"*